shoemker/picard_maneuver/README.md

 <br>
 <h2>Features</h2>
 <ol>
-	<li>Ability to draw ship with cursor and play as that ship if desired.</li>
+	<li>Ability to doodle ship with cursor and play as that ship if desired.</li>
 	<li>Control over main ship (speed, direction, weapons).</li>
 	<li>Ship AI for enemies and allies</li>
 	<li>Optional autopilot of the main ship if you just want to watch.</li>